-The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology were released for final public review from June 29 through August 13, 2018.
+Items highlighted in green are consolidated in the The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology document "TPAC Recommendations to JPACT on were released for final public review from June 29 through August 13, 2018.
 Comments were received through September 6.
-Public agencies, advocacy groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management and regulatory agencies.
-This document summarizes recommended changes to respond to all substantive comments received during the comment period.
+Public agencies, advocacy Discussion Item #1," dated 10/5/18.
+TPAC requested groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro these recommendations be highlighted for JPACT Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management before being considered by JPACT for approval as a and regulatory agencies.
+This document summarizes recommended changes to respond to all substantive comments received during the comment period. package.
 New wording is shown in underline; deleted words are crossed out in bold strikeout.
 Amendments to relevant documents are made by JPACT and Metro Council adoption of this Exhibit C and will be reflected in the final printed RTP document, appendices and strategies.

-ITEM S FOR CONS SIDERAT ION - Co omments on draft 2018 Regional Transp ortation Plan Chapter or Appendix Last name First name Affiliation Date Method Proposed change identified in comment (changes shown in strikeout and underscore) MPAC AND JPACT recommendations (changes shown in strikeout and underscore) 1 RTP Chapter 2 Sallinger Bob Audubon Society of Portland 7/31/2018 Letter Amend Goal 8: Climate Leadership, page 2-19, to add an additional goal to integrate green infrastructure such as tree canopy for both its climate adaption and mitigation potential (carbon sequestration, reduction of urban heat island effects, landscape resiliency, etc.) Amend to add a new objective as follows, "Objective 8.6: Green Infrastructure - Promote green infrastructure that benefits both climate and other environmental objectives, including improved stormwater management and wildlife habitat."
-2 RTP Chapter 2 Sallinger Bob Audubon Society of Portland and Bev Drottar 7/31/2018 Letter Recommendation to add the following additional objectives for Goal 6: Healthy Environment: "-Objective 6.3: Green Infrastructure: Integrate green infrastructure strategies into the transportation grid whenever possible (including tree canopy, green streets, green walls, permeable surfaces, etc.) to reduce and mitigate negative environmental such as air pollution, stormwater runoff, water pollution, urban heat island effect, habitat fragmentation, etc.) -Objective 6.4: Adopt dark sky standards to minimize unnecessary light pollution which negatively impacts human health, wildlife health, livability, energy consumption and ability to see the night sky -Objective 6.5: Avoid fragmentation of natural systems by integrating habitat connectivity objectives (avoidance of important habitat corridors, avoidance of fragmentation of habitat areas, use of strategies such as wildlife overpasses and underpasses, etc.) into transportation planning" "- Objective 6.3: Green Infrastructure: Integrate green infrastructure strategies in transportation planning and design to avoid, minimize and mitigate adverse environmental impacts. - Objective 6.4: Light pollution: Minimize unnecessary light pollution to avoid harm to human health, farms and wildlife, increase safety and improve visibility of the night sky. - Objective 6.5: Habitat Connectivity: Improve wildlife and habitat connectivity in transportation planning and design 3 RTP Chapter 2 Sallinger Bob Audubon Society of Portland and Bev Drottar 7/31/2018 Letter Amend Goal 7: Healthy People, objective 7.2 (page 2-18) to include multiple forms of pollution that negatively impact people including not only noise, but also air pollution, water pollution and light pollution Amend Objective 7.2 (page 2-18) as follows, "Objective 7.2 Other Pollution Impacts - Minimize air, water, noise, light and other transportation-related pollution health impacts."
+ITEMS FOR CONS SIDERAT ION - Co omments on draft 2018 Regional Transpo Chapter or Appendix Last name First name Affiliation Date Method Proposed change identified in comment (changes shown in strikeout and underscore) 1 RTP Chapter 2 Sallinger Bob Audubon Society of Portland 7/31/2018 Letter Amend Goal 8: Climate Leadership, page 2-19, to add an additional goal to integrate green infrastructure such as tree canopy for both its climate adaption and mitigation potential (carbon sequestration, reduction of urban heat island effects, landscape resiliency, etc.)Image 2-19, to add an image 2-19, to add an 2 RTP Chapter 2 Sallinger Bob Audubon Society of Portland and Bev Drottar 7/31/2018 Letter Recommendation to add the following additional objectives for A Goal 6: Healthy Environment: 3 RTP Chapter 2 Sallinger Bob Audubon Society of Portland and Bev Drottar 7/31/2018 Letter Amend Goal 7: Healthy People, objective 7.2 (page 2-18) toinclude multiple forms of pollution that negatively impactpeople including not only noise, but also air pollution, waterpollution and light pollution